 Most serious coin collectors in South Africa have heard about the Single 9, commonly referred to as the “King of South African Coins.”
 However outside of the country, it is relatively unknown, despite being one of the top five most expensive rare coins in the world – it was sold in 2010 for about $4 million.

-The war would become the bloodiest, most expensive conflict that the British engaged in for over a century up until World War I. Although not the stated reason for war, the British were most likely trying to seize control of the area because of the discovery of large gold deposits in the Witwatersrand region in 1886.
+The war would become the bloodiest, most expensive conflict that the British engaged in until World War I. Although not the stated reason for war, the British were most likely trying to seize control of the area because of the discovery of large gold deposits in the Witwatersrand region in 1886.